n-t-roff/ex-3.6/README.md

 # ex-3.6 (from 4.0BSD release)
 This is `vi` version 3.6 taken from 4.0BSD.
-It had been released in 1980.
+It had been released in November 1980.
 ## Installation notes
 The software is downloaded with
 ```sh